Airport disruptions abound as senators chase deal to end Homeland Security budget standoff

 ICE’s budget grew under last year’s bill by $75 billion, which has been untouched by the shutdown.
 Rather, its routine annual funding, some $10 billion, would be cut almost in half under the proposal.

-After weeks of missed paychecks, many TSA agents have called in sick or even quit their jobs as financial strains pile up.
-Union leaders representing the workers have pushed Congress to reach a deal.

-Associated Press writers Rio Yamat, Wyatte Grantham-Philips, Kevin Freking and Seung Min Kim contributed to this report.
+Associated Press writers Rio Yamat in Las Vegas, Wyatte Grantham-Philips in New York, Lekan Oyekanmi in Houston and Kevin Freking, Seung Min Kim and Stephen Groves in Washington contributed to this report.

-Note: This story was first published on March 24, 2026.
-It was updated on March 25, 2026 to correct the spelling of the surname of the acting TSA administrator.
-It is McNeill, not McNeil.